 - Sentiment analysis – Sentiment Analysis, also known as opinion mining is the process of extracting and thereby determining the emotional tone of the words used.
 One of the primary methods in which humans analyze sentiment is by body language.
 Over text, humans use emojis.

 - NLP – Recent advances in deep learning has meant that natural language processing has developed in leaps and bounds.
 One of the main ways computer analyze human text today is tokenization; breaking up text into “tokens,” such as words.
 Using neural networks, computers can now take on word embeddings.

 - Multilingual NLU – English is a common linguistic thread for most of the developed and developing world.
 However, different cultures put their own linguistic spin to it.
 From Spaniglish to Hinglish, these non-decipherable semantic distinctions are the next hurdle for Chatbots.

 Suggested Reading: Top 100 Chatbot Statistics

 2. The market will see more voice enabling

 There are over 100+ million Alexa-enabled devices on the market right now.
 The market is expected to further grow by 1000% percent.
-20% of all mobile queries on Google are now voice enabled.
-By 2020, that number is expected to jump to over half of all mobile queries.
+27% of all mobile queries on Google are now voice enabled.
+For 2021 and beyond, that number is expected to jump to over half of all mobile queries.

 While Amazon’s Echo’s and Google Home’s are classified under “virtual assistant”, expect a push towards a middle ground this year.

 Imagine a world where you’re in a cab on your way home.
 Simply text Alexa to turn up your central heating to prepare for you.
 Once you’re at home, you can say, “Hey Alexa, turn the temperature up by 2°C.”

 Expect the functionality of chatbots to increase drastically.
 I fully anticipate the little icons on the bottom right of your screen to feature full voice functionality.

 3. More consumer-facing developments